 How to Showcase Your Faculty

 In this world of digital and social media, traditional media still has a very important place at the table when it comes to showcasing your faculty.
 To accomplish this, you’ll need foresight and aggressiveness too.
-As colleges and universities vie for attention in an increasingly crowded field, faculty accomplishments and expertise can be the differentiator when it comes to rankings, admissions, faculty and staff recruitment, and overall perception.
+As colleges and universities compete for attention, faculty accomplishments and expertise can set a school apart.
+They influence rankings, admissions, recruitment, and overall perception.

 Seeing your school’s name in a local or national publication is free marketing and helps raise the brand awareness, especially when you see a faculty member quoted by a prominent outlet on a significant story.
 Not only does it put your school in a national conversation, but it tells the public that someone within your institution was thought of highly enough to be used by the New York Times or Associated Press.
 What else must the school have expertise in?